robinpokorny/hyperapp/README.md

 ## Documentation

-Everything you need to know to get started with HyperApp can be found in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
+HyperApp's documentation and guides are located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
 Feel free to contribute new content or improve any of the existing pages.

 ## License